MRN-Code/task-syncer/README.md

   *asana-api from npm does not have sufficient functionality.
 Use the cdaringe/asana-api git for the asanai-api (included by default).

 ## Setup daemon
+* We use PM2 to manage our node processes.
+Checkout PM2 to learn how to boot this app.  `pm2 start server.js` for the quick n dirty.
-* We use an init.d bash script to run node's forever pluggin, that keeps the server up.
+    * DEPRECATED: We use an init.d bash script to run node's forever pluggin, that keeps the server up.
 Make sure to use intelligent logging and limit how many times forever can reboot itself!
       * Consult NI Docs > Ubuntu Node Server Setup for full instructions!
 Logging releated steps may be disregarded as task-syncer handles logging differently than listed.
       * Our bash script is in scripts/node-server. `sudo cp scripts/node-server /etc/init.d/`

 # Usage
 * run: `node server.js`